 (Photo credit: Middle Valley Farm)

 From late September through October, Middle Valley Farm hosts various fall activities such as pumpkin picking, hayrides, hay and corn mazes, and visiting with farm animals.
 There are no admission or parking fees so it’s an ideal location for large groups and families.
 The farm also serves snacks and refreshments like candy apples and baked goods.

 Ort Farms | 25 Bartley Road, Long Valley

 The Fall Festival at Ort Farms runs through September and October and is the epitome of seasonal family fun.
 With a pre-purchased admission ticket (valid for any day), guests will have access to a hayride to the pumpkin patches and the new apple orchards, a corn maze, farm animals, and a kiddie play area.
 The apples and pumpkins themselves are additional costs.
 For purchase, there are also pony rides, apple cannons (yes, a great way to let off some steam), and monster truck rides.
 Food trucks offer plenty of food and beverage options on the weekends.

 Red Wagon Farm Market | 437 State Route 33, Manalapan + 136 Applegarth Road, Monroe

 (Photo credit: Red Wagon Farm Market)

 Red Wagon Farm is the largest pumpkin patch in New Jersey where the pumpkins can be picked right off the vine.
-The patch and corn maze are now open daily for the season, and hayrides will start up on weekends beginning September 18th in addition to pony rides beginning September 25th.
+The Manalapan patch and corn maze are open daily for the season, and hayrides are on weekends.
 There is also a petting zoo on select weekend days.
 For the Monroe location, all activities are open only on the weekends.
 Dogs are allowed only in the fields, but not for the activities — so be prepared to come with a group and have someone stay with your furry friend while you pumpkin pick.